Eric Chu

 Eric Li-luan Chu (朱立倫 (Zhū Lìlún); born on 7 June 1961) is a Taiwanese politician, statistician, and academic who served as the chairman of the Kuomintang from 2015 to 2016 and from 2021 to 2025.

-Chu was born to a political family in Taoyuan and graduated from National Taiwan University.
-After earning his doctorate from New York University in 1991, he began an academic career as an accounting professor and entered politics as a member of the Legislative Yuan in 1999.
-He was the magistrate of Taoyuan County from 2001 to 2009.
-From 2009 to 2010, he served as the vice premier of the Republic of China under Wu Den-yih, then was elected as the first mayor of New Taipei in 2010.
+Born in Taoyuan to a political family, Chu graduated from National Taiwan University in 1983 and earned his doctorate from New York University in 1991.
+After beginning an academic career as an accounting professor, he entered politics as a member of the Legislative Yuan in 1999, representing Taoyuan County.
+He then served as the magistrate of Taoyuan County from 2001 to 2009, the vice premier of the Republic of China under Wu Den-yih from 2009 to 2010, and was elected as the first mayor of New Taipei in 2010.

 On 17 January 2015, he was elected unopposed as the chairman of the Kuomintang, succeeding Ma Ying-jeou.
 On 17 October 2015, he was chosen as KMT candidate for the 2016 presidential election replacing incumbent candidate Hung Hsiu-chu.
 Chu was defeated by his opponent Tsai Ing-wen, and subsequently resigned his post as KMT chairman.
 As a result of the 2021 Kuomintang chairmanship election, he returned to his former post as chairman of the party.

 Early life and education

-Chu was born on 7 June 1961, in Bade City, Taoyuan County.
+Chu was born on 7 June 1961 in Bade City, Taoyuan County.
 His ancestral home is in Yiwu, Zhejiang.
-His father, Chang-hsing (朱樟興; d.
-2025), was a local politician in Taoyuan County who served in the local legislature and in the National Assembly.
-Chu's uncle, Lin Hsi-da, was a member of the Democratic Progressive Party (DPP) who served as mayor of Daxi Township; Chu's mother is also from Daxi.
+His father, Chu Chang-hsing (朱樟興; d.
+2025), served in the local Taoyuan legislature and in the National Assembly.
+His uncle, Lin Hsi-da, was a member of the Democratic Progressive Party (DPP) who served as the mayor of Daxi Township; Chu's mother is also from Daxi.
 His father-in-law, Taiwanese politician and businessman Kao Yu-jen, formerly served as a Kuomintang legislator.

 Chu attended Taipei Municipal Chien Kuo High School, where he was classmates with Jiang Yi-huah and Lai Ching-te, and originally studied science before switching to liberal arts in his second year.
-After graduating in 1978, he studied business administration as an undergraduate at National Taiwan University and received a Bachelor of Arts (B.A.) in 1983.
-He then completed military service in the Republic of China Armed Forces and pursued doctoral studies in the United States at New York University, where he earned a Master of Business Administration (M.B.A.) in finance in 1987 and his Ph.D. in accounting and applied statistics in 1991 from the New York University Stern School of Business.
+After graduating in 1978, he studied business administration at National Taiwan University and graduated with a Bachelor of Arts in 1983.
+He then completed military service in the Republic of China Armed Forces and pursued doctoral studies in the United States at New York University, where he earned a Master of Business Administration (M.B.A.) in finance in 1987 and his Ph.D. in accounting and applied statistics in 1991, both from the New York University Stern School of Business.

 As a graduate student at NYU, Chu received a scholarship to complete his studies and met his wife, Kao Wan-ching (高婉倩), who was a doctoral student at Columbia University studying mass communications.
 Chu's doctoral dissertation, completed under accounting professor Joshua Ronen, was titled, "Market-Based Accounting Research: An International Comparison and New Evidence".
 The thesis examined the rate of returns in the Taiwan Stock Exchange compared to those in U.S. markets.